iterative/dvc.org/static/docs/user-guide/analytics.md

 and features based on how, where and when people use DVC.
 For example:

-- If reflinks (depends on a file system type) are supported for most users, we can keep protected mode off by default (see `dvc unprotect`).
+- If reflinks (depends on a file system type) are supported for most users, we can keep cache protected mode off by default (see `dvc unprotect`).
-- Collecting the OS version and the way DVC was installed allows us to decide what versions of OS to prioritise and support.
+- Collecting the OS version and the way DVC was installed allows us to decide what versions of OS to prioritize and support.
 - If usage of some command is negligible small it makes us think about issues with a command or documentation.